Particular/docs.particular.net/serviceinsight/index.md

 As endpoints are selected, the other views within ServiceInsight respond and filter the information to show only messages pertaining to the selected endpoint.

+> [!NOTE]
-NOTE: Endpoint lists, message information, and message flows will not be populated until messages have been successfully processed by ServiceControl.
+> Endpoint lists, message information, and message flows will not be populated until messages have been successfully processed by ServiceControl.

 ### Relationship between ServiceInsight, ServiceControl, and Endpoints